 Day 4: Check in for your cruise with Celebrity Cruises

 Time to cruise!
-Your Mediterranean cruise including Spain, France and Italy is finally here.
-Check-out from your hotel and transfer to the Port of Barcelona.
-The easiest way to get from the city to port for your cruise from Barcelona is to ask your hotel for help in making a taxi reservation.
+Your Mediterranean cruise, including Spain, France, and Italy, is finally here.
+Check out from your hotel and transfer to the Port of Barcelona.
+The easiest way to get from the city to the port for your cruise from Barcelona is to ask your hotel for help making a taxi reservation.

 Your port check-in time is on your cruise ticket.
-Tell the taxi chauffeur the name of the cruise line and cruise ship you are boarding so he takes you to the right terminal.
+Tell the taxi chauffeur the name of the cruise line and cruise ship you are boarding, so he will take you to the correct terminal.
 Make sure you get there in good time!

 - Cruise Line: Celebrity Cruises

-- Name of Ship: Celebrity Edge – read more about the fantastic Celebrity Edge and Celebritys “Edge” class ships here!
+- Name of Ship: Celebrity Edge – read more about the fantastic Celebrity Edge and Celebrity “Edge” class ships here!

 - Cruise Port: From/To Port of Barcelona, Spain to Port of Civitavecchia, Rome